alibaba/nquery/README.md

   ]
 ```

-As you see ,besides as a SQL computation level built on top of KV storage engine,
+As you see ,besides as a SQL computation level built on top of KV storage engine, it could do
-it could do join operation among kv data-source, sql sources, HTTP services now
+join operation among kv data-source, sql sources, HTTP services now

 ## nSQL Definition

-The 'a little strange' sql you see above, nSQL realized a subset of SQL92, and it
+The 'a little strange' sql you see above, nSQL realize a subset of SQL92, and it
-also have some procedure features, it supports variables,  it addes type of `var`
+also has some procedure features, it supports variables,  it addes types of `var`
 / `array` / `table`, and also keyword `return`,  for the details, please see the
 specificationthe `peg/nquery.pgejs`.